 The Triumph of Hope was commissioned by the Charlotte Catholic High School Band to celebrate both Dr. Stanley Michalski and their new performing arts center.
 As Coordinator of Instrumental Music for the Mecklenburg Area Catholic Schools district, Dr. Michalski built up the MACS band program and had long championed a new facility for its students.
 After more than twenty years of advocacy, the MACS Fine Arts Center was approved and built, and now stands ready to welcome students and community members of all artistic disciplines.
 Dr. Michalski’s time at Charlotte Catholic comes after a long and distinguished tenure as Director of Bands at Clarion University of Pennsylvania, and the MACS Fine Arts Center is an exclamation point on his tremendous career in music education.

 Musically speaking, the piece is darker than a traditional fanfare, but it is very much triumphant in the end!
 I wanted to convey a sense of the long yearning for the new building and the struggles that had to be overcome to get there.
 The opening ostinato (which becomes the first four notes of the main theme) is a musical cypher using a hybrid of letter names (A, B, C, etc.) and fixed-do solfege (do = C, re = D, mi = E, etc.).
 When transposed into the trumpets or other B-flat instruments, it reads “Mi-C-H-A”, in honor of Dr. Michalski.
-In a broader sense, the piece honors all who cling to hope through trying and tiring situations.

 The Triumph of Hope was premiered on October 13th, 2022 by the Charlotte Catholic Symphonic Band, Jacob Bohan conducting.
 Charlotte Catholic High School also took the piece on tour to Ireland the following spring, which included a performance in St. Patrick’s Cathedral in Dublin on March 16th, 2023.